center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 Post-Flow: Identifying Gaps in Adversary Behaviors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This sequence of events demonstrates how an adversary leveraged **PowerShell command shells** to execute several of the malicious behaviors.
-By highlighting PowerShell as a key execution method, we can identify opportunities to **enhance detection strategies**.
+This sequence shows how an adversary leveraged **PowerShell command shells** to carry out multiple malicious actions.
+By identifying PowerShell as a key execution method, we can **prioritize detection and mitigation strategies**.
-If conducting **chokepoint analysis**, consider strengthening **detections and mitigations around PowerShell activity**, as it served as the primary attack vector.
-In this scenario, the flow shows us that expanding detection coverage for **PowerShell-based threats**, you can **identify, disrupt, or prevent follow-on techniques** before they escalate.
+If you're conducting **chokepoint analysis**, consider strengthening **detections and mitigations around PowerShell activity**.
+Enhancing coverage here can help detect, disrupt, and/or prevent downstream techniques before they escalate.

 .. note::